 Store in an airtight container in the refrigerator for up to 4 weeks.
 Stir before using.

 How to serve

-- It pairs amazingly with a tart-sweet apple like Pink Lady or Honey Crisp.
+- It pairs amazingly with a tart-sweet apple like Pink Lady or Honey Crisp--or vegan apple muffins.

 - Smear it onto toast and top it with banana slices and cinnamon for delicious breakfast.

 - Spread it on your favorite healthy muffin.
 Some of my favorites include Blackberry, Zucchini, and Pumpkin.

 - Or slather it between two slices of bread with some yummy apricot or chia jam for simple, take-you-back to childhood sandwich.

 - Almond butter is great for baking!
 I've added it to my healthy Vegan Chocolate Chip Cookies and Oatmeal Raisin Cookies.

 - Homemade Muesli

 - 2 cups or 200 grams dry, unsalted almonds